anbox-cloud/discourse-docs/ref/anbox-https-api.md

 ```

 As a result, a trace file can be found from the given path recorded in the response.
-You can pull that file from the container and import it to [Perfetto Trace Viewer](https://ui.perfetto.dev/#!/viewer) for further analysis.
+You can pull that file from the instance and import it to [Perfetto Trace Viewer](https://ui.perfetto.dev/#!/viewer) for further analysis.

 <a name="heading--10platform"></a>
 ### `/1.0/platform`